Finding aid created by: MRC

 Syracuse, NY 13244-2010

-Morrie Turner (1923- ) is an African-American cartoonist and creator of the Wee Pals comic strip.
+Morrie Turner (1923-2014) was a Black cartoonist and creator of the Wee Pals comic strip.

-Morris (Morrie) Turner was born December 12, 1923 in Oakland, California.
+Morris (Morrie) Turner was born December 11, 1923 in Oakland, California.
 His mother was a devout Christian who instilled these beliefs in her son.
 Turner started drawing cartoons in the fifth grade.
-Like many of his contemporaries, Turner drew newspaper cartoons during his service in WWII with the Army Airforce.
+Like many of his contemporaries, Turner drew newspaper cartoons during his service in World War II with the Army Air Force.

-Wee Pals featured a group of children of varying ethnicities and later disabilities.
-The strip led to an ABC Saturday morning Rankin Bass animated show, Kid Power which premiered September 16, 1972.
-Turner has taken his message of harmony and acceptance to larger audiences through writing and illustrating children’s books on topics including African-American history, racism, deafness and drugs.
+Wee Pals was unusual at the time, as it featured a group of children of varying ethnicities and, later, disabilities.
+The strip led to an ABC Saturday morning Rankin-Bass animated show, Kid Power, which premiered September 16, 1972.
+Turner took his message of harmony and acceptance to larger audiences through writing and illustrating children's books on topics including African-American history, racism, deafness and drugs.
 Wee Pals has also been adapted into a play.
-Turner regularly lectures and visits inner city school children who learn cartooning under his direction.
+Turner regularly lectured and visited inner city school children, teaching and talking about cartooning.

-Turner has received numerous awards for his work and commitment to diversity.
-He has been honored with the California Black Chamber of Commerce Lifetime Achievement Award and the Anti-Defamation League's Humanitarian award.
-The American Red Cross and Boys and Girls Club have also acknowledged his contributions.
+Turner received numerous awards for his work and commitment to diversity.
+He was honored with the California Black Chamber of Commerce Lifetime Achievement Award and the Anti-Defamation League's Humanitarian Award.
+The American Red Cross and Boys and Girls Clubs have also acknowledged his contributions.
 The Cartoon Art Museum presented Turner with the Sparky Award in 2000.
-The National Cartoonists Society recognized Turner’s unique and groundbreaking work with the Milton Caniff Lifetime Achievement Award in 2003.
+The National Cartoonists Society recognized Turner's unique and groundbreaking work in 2003, awarding him the Milton Caniff Lifetime Achievement Award.

 The Morrie Turner Collection is divided into 2 series.